It may seem like the remixing of Beatles music started recently, but it actually began over 20 years ago.

 Giles Martin answered the “What’s next?” question recently by saying we should take some time to enjoy The White Album while he works on a project for Elton John (the Rocketman movie).
 When an interviewer mentioned Abbey Road, it was interesting that Martin suggested Let It Be might be next since it was recorded first.
 Of course if they keep with the 50th anniversary of the release dates, 2019 would be the 50th anniversary of Abbey Road, and 2020 the anniversary of Let It Be.

 It’s obvious the albums that could benefit most from remixing are the older albums…Rubber Soul and Revolver.
-The marketers wouldn’t like leaving the 50th anniversary connection behind, but It would be more interesting to hear those two albums remixed first.
+My guess is that after Let It Be (May 2020), those two would be next…maybe going backwards through the remainder of their albums.

 No one could have predicted we’d be looking forward to new mixes of Beatles albums more than 50 years later.